Born on December 13 1958 in Brooklyn, New York, Eric is a proud father of 4 children, Janet, Michael, Rachel, and Steven.

 Top 50 Mortgage Brokerage Companies in 2003

-These days, he is semi-retired, doing mortgages by referral only.
+These days, he is doing mortgages by referral only.
 As he likes to put it, “I am either saving people money per month or helping them buy a new home.
 What a great job!”